 (Photo) Nana Lorca and Jose Greco.

-The recent addition, Influenced by Spanish & Flamenco Dance, was a complete revamp of the remaining notes and history.
+The recent addition, Influenced by Spanish & Flamenco Dance, is a recap of remaining notes and history.
 Bernal interviewed and worked closely with the remaining dancers of the time, living artists from this era.
 Noted are Julie Newmar, Luisa Triana, Lola Montes, Inesita, Dolores Fernandez, Rene Heredia, and Barbara Perry.
-The focus of this addition are the influences this style of dance made on the career of American Spanish ballet dancer Carmelita Maracci, Mexican and later Spanish dancer Jose Fernandez, and how Spanish Gypsy dancer Carmen Amaya used her flamenco art to influence and expose the careers of dancers in America.
-Including Antonio Triana, Lola Montes, Rene Heredia, Rosario & Antonio and Teresa & Lusillo.
-The book is due for release in mid-2025.
+The focus of this addition are the influences this style of dance made on the career of American Spanish ballet dancer Carmelita Maracci, Mexican and later Spanish dancer Jose Fernandez, and Spanish Gypsy dancer Carmen Amaya.
+Within the Amaya story we follow her flamenco art and how it influenced and exposed the careers of dancers in America.
+Included are Antonio Triana, Lola Montes, Inesita, Rene Heredia, Genaro Gomez, Rosario & Antonio and Teresa & Lusillo.
+The book was just released in January 2026.

 Photos left Carmelita Maracci, right Rosario & Antonio, below Dolores & Jose Fernandez.